Congratulations to the 2023 Sean Dorney Grant for Pacific Journalism winners: Stefan Armbruster and Marian Faa

-- an incentive for more reporting of Pacific issues by the Australian media in all formats.
+- an incentive for more reporting of Pacific issues by the Australian media in all formats

-- increased opportunities for Australian journalists who cover the Pacific to develop more detailed stories on the region.
+- increased opportunities for Australian journalists who cover the Pacific to develop more detailed stories on the region

-- support for Australian journalists and media outlets who want to embark on Pacific journalism for the first time.
+- support for Australian journalists and media outlets who want to embark on Pacific journalism for the first time

-Sean Dorney is an undisputed icon of Pacific reporting within the Australian media.
-In 2018 his illustrious 40-year career as a journalist in Papua New Guinea and throughout the Pacific islands region was recognised with the Walkley Award for Outstanding Contribution to Journalism.
 Sean’s passion for the region, and for the work of the Australian media in telling Pacific stories to Australian audiences, is legendary and unquenchable.
 Sean is living with Motor Neurone Disease and this grant is one way in which his impact and legacy can be carried forward by and for the industry he loves.

-- Academics, public intellectuals and former journalists working in Pacific-related fields.
-These applicants must have a strong track record in the media as an independent voice or writer.
+- The grant is open to journalists from all sectors, backgrounds and experience levels, and to both freelancers and reporters employed by media organisations.
+We encourage applications from diverse and early career reporters as well as experienced and well-known journalists.
+Academics, public intellectuals and former journalists working in Pacific-related fields may also apply.
+These applicants must have a strong track record in the media as an independent voice or reporter.

 - Group applications may include up to three names, with one person nominated as the primary contact.